Session replay empowers you with the ability to understand where users struggle in real-world scenarios.

-Session replay empowers developers with the ability to understand where users struggle in real world scenarios.
-It is a qualitative analysis tool that recreates sessions and replays videos with complete touch interaction of the user’s’ journey through the interface.
+It is a qualitative analysis tool that recreates sessions and replays videos with complete touch interaction of the users’ journey.

 Below we will discuss how this tool can aid you, a developer, UX designer or product manager, to understand your user’s behavior, fix usability issues, and achieve better user experiences.